lpi-code/Homelab/shared/terraform/modules/README.md

 ### Reliability

 - Use odd number of control plane nodes (3 or 5)
-- Enable load balancer for high availability
+- Enable NAT gateway for internet access
 - Use dedicated network bridges for isolation
 - Implement backup and disaster recovery procedures

 ### Monitoring

-- Access HAProxy statistics for load balancer monitoring
+- Access OpenWrt web interface for network monitoring
 - Use Talos and Kubernetes monitoring tools
 - Monitor cluster health and performance metrics
 - Set up alerting for critical issues